unfoldingWord-dev/translationDatabaseWeb/README.md

 You may need to get the following packages to be able to install the requirements.

-Note: Use 'sudo apt-get install <package-name>'.
+Note: Use `sudo apt-get install <package-name>`.
 Some of the packages may be included in another.

 * nodejs-legacy
 * postgresql-9.3